-If the foster parent completes a training provided by DFPS, a school district, an Education Service Center, or any other entity that receives federal funds to provide special education training to parents, the foster parent need not retake the training.
+A school district may not require a foster parent to retake a training program to continue to serving as a child's parent or to serve as the surrogate parent for another child if the foster parent has completed a training provided by DFPS, a school district, an Education Service Center, or any other entity that receives federal funds to provide special education training to parents, the foster parent need not retake the training.
 Tex.
 Educ.
 Code § 29.015(b-1).

-Special Issue: In the 85th Legislative Session, the requirement that a child live in a foster home for 60 days before the foster parent could act as parent, for the purposes of making special education-related decisions, was removed.
-As a default, the foster parent will now serve as parent from Day 1 and there will be no surrogate parent appointed unless the foster parent is unable or unwilling to serve in that role.
+Special Issue: A foster parent may serve as parent for the purposes of making special education-related decisions from the day the child is placed in their home and appointment of a surrogate parent is not necessary unless the foster parent is unable or unwilling to serve in that role.